kmonisha187-ship-it/Student-Management-System/README.md

 👇🏻Open in your browser
 Open index.html Or just download the HTML file and double-click it.

-🗂️ Project Structure

-student-management-system/
-└── index.html   # Everything — markup, styles, and logic in one file

 🛠️ Built With

 HTML5 — Semantic structure